NguyenHuynhPhuVinh/MasterContext/README.en.md

 ---

-**Master Context** is a powerful desktop application designed to revolutionize your workflow with Large Language Models (LLMs).
-Instead of tedious manual copying, the app empowers you to intelligently scan, select, and generate organized context files from your project's source code, dramatically accelerating development and ensuring high-quality AI output.
+**Master Context** is a powerful desktop application designed to be a comprehensive AI-native coding assistant.
+It transforms from a simple context-building tool into an interactive development environment where you can chat with AI, let it read and modify your code, and review its changes securely—all within one app.

 ![Master Context Interface](public/screenshot_en.png) <!-- This should be replaced with an actual screenshot of the application -->